jdtrat/shinymarkdown/README.md

 {shinymarkdown} packages JavaScript's [Toast UI](https://github.com/nhn/tui.editor) Markdown editor for use in Shiny.

-> **NOTE THAT THIS PACKAGE IS STILL UNDER ACTIVE DEVELOPMENT AND ITS API IS LIKELY TO CHANGE**
+:bangbang: | **NOTE THAT THIS PACKAGE IS STILL UNDER ACTIVE DEVELOPMENT AND ITS API IS LIKELY TO CHANGE** :---: | :--->

 ## Table of contents